 Other resources, including an online training module, topic-specific guides related to particular sectors and translations into other languages are available via the BBC Media Action Lifeline programming resource site.

-These tools were originally produced by BBC Media Action with support from the UK Department for International Development.
-They have been translated with support from Translators without Borders as part of the Common Service for Community Engagement and Accountability, which is delivered in partnership with IOM, the UN migration agency, and is funded by the UK Department for International Development.
+Materials have been translated with support from Translators without Borders as part of the Common Service for Community Engagement and Accountability, which is delivered in partnership with IOM, the UN migration agency, and is funded by the UK Department for International Development.